*

 • Light Blue – Add 3 cups chopped red or purple cabbage and follow the instructions below.
 For a brighter blue, let the eggs sit in the dye overnight.

-• Dark Blue – Add 4 cups blueberries and follow the instructions above.
+• Dark Blue – Add 4 cups of blueberries and follow the instructions above.

 • Green – Add spinach leaves to a saucepan and pour in 2 cups cold water and 4 Tbsp white vinegar.
 Bring it to a bowl and follow the steps listed above.